shadabsheikh51024225/JunitTest_IntegrationType/README.md

 # JunitTest_IntegrationType
 This Project explain about JunitTest Integration, Method Flow type, Control over the Code execution , test categories etc.
 This wil cover Following topics:-

-- How to Configure JUnit in Android Studio.
+1.How to Configure JUnit in Android Studio.

--JUnit Annotations:-
+2.JUnit Annotations:-

 startUp()
 2. setUpTest()